What IS a Paradigm Shift?

 By definition of the words paradigm and paralysis in Barker’s work (pp. 32, 155), CoopLew is the “outsider” in diversity administration that seeks to harness the energy of the Millennial fresh into diversity administration and to empower the maturity of the older diversity professional desiring to transcend to higher levels of responsibility and relevance.
 Our work will transcend from scenarios common within current diversity administrative paradigms to applications that establish new patterns for addressing elongated and oppressive lived experiences using cutting-edge thought leadership, untapped resources, network science, relationship design and exclusive camaraderie among our cohorts.
 We essentially are futurists in the broader realm of diversity administration.

-Finally, CoopLew believes the next paradigm for transformative diversity leadership will be shaped by specifically focusing on CDO lived-experiences through research, early-career boot camps, skill-set symposia, institutes addressing promotion, and savvy in application of national standards set by parent??? organizations such as the National Association for Chief Diversity Officers in Higher Education and the American Association for Access Equity and Diversity.
+Finally, CoopLew believes the next paradigm for transformative diversity leadership will be shaped by specifically focusing on CDO lived-experiences through research, early-career boot camps, skill-set symposia, institutions enabling CDO promotion, and savvy in application of national standards set by the National Association for Chief Diversity Officers in Higher Education.
 The next paradigm will showcase a refined onboarding process for CDOs, inclusive of establishing who are assisters and resistors early on, and exclusive of preconceived expectations of assimilation and targeted race-based constituent service agendas.
-CDOs finding themselves working for years on the same problems (low hanging fruit) presented to them a the time they took the job will be a pattern of the past.
+CDOs finding themselves working for years on the same problems (low hanging fruit) presented to them at the time they took the job will be a pattern of the past.
 Resources and reporting units will be flexible in their service deliveries and fully supported to impact the entire campus with requisite authority and leadership expectations.
 Communities will walk through doors opened by CDOs for access to all institutional resources as historically provided to others.
 Cabinet-level CDOs will possess ample financial, leadership, administrative and political savvy to move diversity agendas as mantles for the common good of all constituents.
 The flow and pipelines of diverse students, faculty, staff and administration persons will reflect world demographics, national imperatives, and local values.

 The next paradigm is one that unfolds one CDO at a time but is exponentially tied to the preparation afforded to the CDO prior to and/or shortly after taking seat in office.
 Discovering more about the next paradigm in diversity leadership is key to redefinition of diversity work, CDO recognition, and professional prominence.
-CoopLew has made a “Pinky Promise” to help novice CDOs ensure that new patterns of thought, behavior, boundaries and results are soon part of their professional cores.
-The CoopLew Promise likewise is our commitment to helping all CDOs re-establish their presence as experts and transformative leaders who represent a new standard for 21st century excellence in diversity administration.
+The CoopLew Promise is our commitment and binding foundation of trust in helping all CDOs re-establish their presence as experts and transformative leaders who represent a new standard for 21st century excellence in diversity administration.

 Barker, Joel Arthur.
 Paradigms: The Business of Discovering the Future.
 Harper Business, 1993.
 New York.